AreeshaMujahid/-TripAdvisor-scrapping/README.md

  File_run2 will scrape the location,rating, extracted_number, email and merge this with data.csv file dataframe and save this in tripadvisor_attractions.csv

- Final result is saved in tripadvisor_attractions.csv
+ Final result is saved in final_trip.csv